WebberZone/add-to-all/readme.txt

 == Upgrade Notice ==

 = 1.0.4 =
-* Removed Wibiya; Added Tynt; Security and bug fixes
+* Removed Wibiya; Added Tynt; Security and bug fixes; New admin interface

 == Changelog ==

 = 1.0.4 =
 * Added: Support for Tynt
 * Modified: Removed Wibiya
+* New: Admin interface has been totally revamped to fit the look and feel of your WordPress Dashboard.
+Check out the <a href="">new screenshots</a>
 * Fixed: Potential cross site request forgery in plugin settings page

 = 1.0.3 =